canonical/certification-docs/Policy_Guide.rst

     The OEM, ODM, IHV or System Builder who has joined the Programme and is engaged in Certification efforts.

+Partner Engineer
+    The Partner's technical contact within Canonical.
+Formerly known as a TPM or Technical Partner Manager.

 Self-Testing
     The Partner is allowed to perform certification testing on their own, using their own lab and engineering resources with Canonical providing